jmamma/dsp56k/README.md

 ### [1] Symbols

 gdb56300 appears to be ignoring certain symbols.
-We can use the included cldlod program to dump a 'LOD' format of the assembled cld file
+We can use the included cldlod.exe program to dump a 'LOD' format of the assembled cld file

 The resulting output shows that the complete symbol table is intact.